picardjs/picard/README.md

   name="column"
   source="https://feed.piral.cloud/api/v1/pilet/picard-demos/latest/mf-simple-html/"
   kind="module"
-  container="simplehtml">
+  remote-name="simplehtml">
 </pi-component>
 ```

 The `name` denotes the name of the exposed component, while the `source` is used to tell Picard where the micro frontend resides.
-In the previous example we tell Picard that we want to use a micro frontend using Module Federation (`kind` attribute set to `module`) with the container named `simplehtml`.
+In the previous example we tell Picard that we want to use a micro frontend using Module Federation (`kind` attribute set to `module`) with the remote named `simplehtml`.

 For Native Federation a similar syntax is used: